 Do buy from organizations that support and empower women: Made by Survivors is just one of several groups that works directly with women who are survivors of human rights abuses, from outright slavery and prostitution.
 "In India, metalsmithing and jewelry design is traditionally a man's only profession.
 Our survivor metalsmiths are breaking gender barriers.
 100% of profits go to support rescue, aftercare, education and employment."

 Contribute to a women's education fund: It has been proven in studies time and time again that the more education a woman receives, the healthier her family and community; the more self-sufficient they are, the more environmentally sustainable their ecosystem is, and the more likely they are to have fewer children.
-Angelina Jolie and Tina Brown support women in Afghanistan and Pakistan via the Women in the World Foundation; the Aid for Africa Girls Education Fund and the All India Women's Education Fund Association are also great places to start.
+The Aid for Africa Girls Education Fund and the All India Women's Education Fund Association are great places to start.

-Directly support organizations that are women-focused: There is a great list here and another one here of the organizations in the world that support women's equality and rights.
+Directly support organizations that are women-focused: There is a great list here from the New York Times and another one here from Great Nonprofits of the organizations in the world that support women's equality and rights.
 What part of your yearly donations are set aside for women's organizations?